 Project your revenue very modestly – always plan for a bad first year.
 It’s better to exceed expectations than it is to fail to meet the basics.
 Whatever you do, don’t accept a valuation that seems far more than you believe you’re worth.

 If you need to raise more money at a lower valuation (called a down round), you’re going to find it very hard to please the people who have invested in your business.

 Unless you’re entirely alone, you want your investor to meet the people who are helping you launch your business.

 Everyone who plays a major role should come to the meeting.
 You want everyone to make a great impression so that the investor knows his or her money is in capable hands.

 Set up a comfortable roundtable meeting with some water and healthy snacks, and give everyone a chance to introduce themselves and describe their role within the company.

 If the investor finds that he or she likes all of you, a deal is more likely to take place.
 Great teams win, and the most experienced investors understand that.

 5. Your Confidence

-If things don’t go as planned at your first investor meeting, write yourself a list of takeaways, focus on what you can be doing better, and change your approach at the next meeting.
+If things don’t go as planned at your first investor meeting, write yourself a list of takeaways, focus on what you can do better, and change your approach at the next meeting.
 Every obstacle is a learning experience.

-Evie Cooper is a Project Manager and a Team Leader, currently working as a part of the team behind UKAreaCode and Postcode-Checker – online business knowledge libraries.
-With over 7 years of experience, Evie has learnt a lot about starting and growing a successful business, and often shares her tips online.
-Freel free to visit her at @CooperEviee.
+Evie Cooper is a project manager and a team leader, currently working as a part of the team behind UKAreaCode and Postcode-Checker two online business knowledge libraries.
+With over 7 years of experience, Evie has learned a lot about starting and growing a successful business and often shares her tips online.
+Feel free to visit her at @CooperEviee.